Nobody wants to waste money on flights, right!?

 If you’re using Google Chrome or Safari, you can enable incognito mode by pressing Command (or Control on a PC), Shift, ‘N’.
 This will open a new incognito window.

 If you’re using Mozilla Firefox or Internet Explorer, press Command (or Control on a PC), Shift, ‘P’.
 This will open a new incognito window.

 *This is disputed and sometimes considered a myth but it’s better to be safe and use incognito mode just in case.*

 13. Be Flexible With Location

-Location matters so if you’ve not fully settled on your location then this could save you hundreds of dollars.
+Location matters so if you’ve not fully settled on where you want to go then this could save you hundreds of dollars.

-You can use a tool like Google Flights to check flight prices of different destinations across the world.
+You can use a tool like Google Flights to check flight prices for different destinations across the world.

 It’s super easy to do and you don’t need to check each destination separately.

 - Head to Google Flights and type in your departure location and dates.
 Leave the destination box blank.